miladhub/chat-ai/README.md

 # Building

-The project is comprised of a main module, that includes a command-line interface, and a web module, that offers a REST interface.
+The project comprises a main module, that includes a command-line interface, and a web module, that offers a REST interface.
 The following commands builds everything:

 ```shell